hashicorp/consul-esm/README.md

 // The method to use for pinging external nodes.
 Defaults to "udp" but can
 // also be set to "socket" to use ICMP (which requires root privileges). ping_type = "udp"

+// Controls whether to enable running checks that are scripts.
+These script
+// checks must be imported into catalog through local config file.
+// Defaults to false
+enable_local_script_checks = false
 ```

 [HCL]: https://github.com/hashicorp/hcl "HashiCorp Configuration Language (HCL)"